 As a Community Day School, we welcome Jewish children from all affiliations; in fact, a great number of our families are Reform, Conservative or Orthodox, and all rabbis are welcome guests at Hillel.
 The goal of Hillel's religious policies is to ensure that all children, regardless of their individual home observance, can feel at home at Hillel, and can participate comfortably in school activities.
 We do ask all families to respect classmates' levels of observance when planning smachot (celebrations) such as birthday and B'nai Mitzvah parties.

-Hillel Day School has an excellent reputation among the public and private secondary schools in the area.
-Many students elect to continue their educational experience at the The Frankel Jewish Academy.
-The strong academic foundation that Hillel students receive prepare them for both the public (Berkley, Birmingham, Bloomfield Hills, Farmington Hills, Walled Lake, West Bloomfield, Ann Arbor and Windsor) and private (The Frankel Jewish Academy, Cranbrook, Detroit Country Day and Roeper) high schools that they attend after their Hillel graduation.
+Hillel has an excellent reputation among the public and private secondary schools in the area.
+Many students elect to continue their educational experience at The Frankel Jewish Academy.
+The strong academic foundation that Hillel students receive prepares them for both the public (Berkley, Birmingham, Bloomfield Hills, Farmington Hills, Walled Lake, West Bloomfield, Ann Arbor and Windsor) and private (The Frankel Jewish Academy, Cranbrook, Detroit Country Day and Roeper) high schools that they attend after their Hillel graduation.

 The importance of each student is at the core of our mission.
 All numbers begin with 248-539-:

-Early Childhood Center Director Robin Pappas 1489 Principal Melissa Michaelson 1300 Dean of Student Learning Dr. Jennifer Friedman 5781 Dean of Judaic Studies Saul Rube 1485 Director of Advancement Amy Schlussel 1484 Tuition Related Issues COO Scott Reed 1481 Head of School Steve Freedman 1480
+Early Education Director (ECC-K) Robin Pappas- 1489 1-8 Principal Melissa Michaelson- 1300 Dean of Student Learning Dr. Jennifer Friedman- 5781 Dean of Judaic Studies Saul Rube- 1485 Director of Advancement- Amy Schlussel 1484 Tuition Related Issues- COO Scott Reed 1481 Head of School- Steve Freedman 1480

 Welcome to Hillel Day School of Metropolitan Detroit, a vibrant community Jewish day school filled with joy, rooted in core Jewish values, committed to halakhah, and devoted to academic excellence.
 Our families are diverse in their beliefs, affiliations and observances; we work together to create a welcoming community based upon mutual respect and shared values.